(Boulogne-sur-Seine, 1924 - Paris, 1994)

 In Paris, he met a Hungarian collector who invited him to stay in Budapest with the Dutch painter Corneille, with whom he shared a common interest in the Hungarian Surrealists and the art of free expression of this movement.
 Together they discovered the work of Klee, and became enthusiastic about gypsy music and Hungarian folk art.

-On his return to Paris, he joined the Groupe Surréaliste Révolutionnaire, while Corneille, in Amsterdam, founded the CoBrA movement with Constant and Appel and published the first issue of their journal Reflex
+On his return to Paris, he joined the Groupe Surréaliste Révolutionnaire, while Corneille, in Amsterdam, founded the CoBrA movement with Constant and Appel and published the first issue of their journal Reflex.

 After the dissolution of the Groupe Surréaliste Révolutionnaire, Doucet joined the CoBra movement with Atlan, becoming the two French representatives.
 Michel Ragon, writer and art critic, became the editor of this French representation, succeeding Édouard Jaguer.
 Atlan and Doucet participated in all CoBrA events, including the first exhibition of Experimental Art at the Stedelijk Museum in Amsterdam in 1949 and the last exhibition in Liège in 1951.